Please refer to our DISCLOSURE STATEMENT.

-Because of the lack of interest, she’s never participated in the summer reading programs.
-So, her mind was totally blown when we were in Barnes and Noble recently and an employee handed her a summer form.
+Because of her lack of interest in, she’s never participated in reading contests or programs.
+So, her mind was totally blown when we were in Barnes and Noble one summer and an employee handed her a form.

 The reading program that is most popular is probably the one from your local library.
 They often give away prizes for time spent reading or for number of books read.